RSEAA/equersa/index.md

 # Welcome to Equersa

-Equitable global collaboration in Research Software
+Equitable global collaboration and opportunity in Research Software

 In collaboration with [RSE Asia](https://rse-asia.github.io/RSE_Asia/) and [RSE-AUNZ](https://rse-aunz.org/).